1. Home

 Maintaining mobility and independence is one of our most important well-being priorities as we age.
 However, heel pain, a common and debilitating condition for many seniors, can hinder our ability to stay active and engaged in daily activities.

-This article will delve into heel pain, exploring its common (and some less common) causes, the importance of accurate diagnosis, effective treatment options, and essential prevention strategies.
+This article will explore heel pain, its common (and some less common) causes, the importance of accurate diagnosis, effective treatment options, and essential prevention strategies.

-You can take proactive steps in managing discomfort and maintaining your quality of life.
+You can take proactive steps to manage discomfort and maintain your quality of life.
 Let’s explore how you can get to the bottom of your heel pain today.

 Common Causes of Heel Pain in Seniors